 Expenditure that enhances and extends the benefits of computer software beyond their original specifications and lives, is recognised as a capital improvement cost and is added to the original cost of the software.
 All other expenditure is expensed as incurred.

-Amortisation is recognised in the profit/loss on a straight-line basis over the estimated useful life of the software, from the date that it is available for use.
-The residual values and useful lives are reviewed at the end of each reporting period and adjusted if appropriate.
-An Intangible asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
+Amortisation is recognised in the profit/loss on a straight-line basis over the estimated useful life of the software, from the date that it is available for Derecognition of intangible assets